 Where possible we want our pupils to have opportunities to encounter local faith communities through visits to local places of worship or experiencing visits from members of local faith communities.

 Religious Education has an important part to play as part of our broad, balanced and coherent curriculum to which all pupils are entitled.
 High quality learning experiences in Religious Education are designed and provided by careful planning through the locally agreed syllabus taking into account the need to offer breadth of content.
-In accordance with the structure of the locally agreed syllabus we have agreed that:

 To read our most recent SIAS report please click here (PDF)